Online Engineering Schools in California

 Engineers are vital to U.S. innovation and economic growth.
 In recent years, the number of subfields and specializations in this discipline has exploded; each technological innovation snowballs into new opportunities for those trained in mechanics, thermodynamics, computing, and other areas.

-Today, California engineers work in more industries than their predecessors, sparking demand for more properly-trained professionals.
-By illustration, Predictions from the Bureau of Labor Statistics (2022) reported that job opportunities for architecture and engineering occupations are expected to grow four percent nationwide between 2021 and 2031—an addition of 91,300 new positions in that period—which is about as fast as the average job growth anticipated across all U.S. occupations during that time (5 percent).
+Today, California engineers work in more industries than their predecessors, sparking demand for more properly trained professionals.
+For illustration, predictions from the Bureau of Labor Statistics (2024) reported that job opportunities for architecture and engineering occupations are expected to grow faster than the average for all occupations from 2022 to 2032—about 188,000 openings are projected each year.

 That said, some specializations are expected to be more in demand nationwide than others.
 Here are a few of the fastest-growing engineering subfields listed with their expected growth: